This is the basic DIY flaxseed gel recipe you can find everywhere.

 3 – To moisturize and define – Add aloe vera gel or glycerine to hydrate, define curls and waves, and get glossy hair.

 4 – For stronger and healthier hair just apply flaxseed gel over the scalp and hair as a mask.
-Leave 20 minutes and rinse.
+Leave it 20 minutes and rinse.

 5 – To hydrate the hair add 1/2 teaspoon panthenol or 3/4 to 1 teaspoon hydrolyzed protein.
 For more ideas check Science-y Hair Blog.

 5 Uses for the skin

-1 – For softer and clear skin apply the gel over your face and leave up to 30 minutes.
-Rinse and spray rose water.
+1 – For softer and clear skin apply the gel over your face and leave it up to 30 minutes.
+Rinse and spray your face with rose water.
 Find out how to make rose water.

 2 – To tighten loose skin – Mix 2 spoons of flaxseed gel with 2 drops of cypress essential oil and apply over the face and neck.
 It can also be applied in parts of the body where you have loose skin.

 3 – To rejuvenate the skin add 5 drops of rosehip oil and 1 teaspoon of almond oil to 2 tablespoons of gel.

 4 – Use it to exfoliate the skin – Mix the gel with 1 teaspoon of sugar and 1 teaspoon of honey.
-Apply and gently massage the skin.
+Apply it and gently massage the skin.
 Rinse with warm water.
 To exfoliate your skin use these awesome homemade sugar scrubs.

 5 – To lift the skin – Add 1 egg yolk to 1 spoon of flaxseed gel.
 Apply and leave about 15 minutes.
 Rinse with warm water.